 But beware, don’t go so far that your argument borders on the unbelievable.

 5. What is the contribution required from the stakeholders?

-Top level managers in an enterprise conceptualize the organizational change that their company needs to embark on.
-They manage and implement that change initiative but the success depends on the middle and lower level employees.
+Top-level managers in an enterprise conceptualize the organizational change that their company needs to embark on.
+They manage and implement that change initiative but the success depends on the middle and lower-level employees.

 Those are the guys who need to believe in the change and do what is required.
 Of course, assuming the theory of the change is sound.

 But still, you need to tell your teams exactly what they will be required once the change kicks in, and how it will affect their work routines.
-What new skills will they required to learn?
+What new skills will they require to learn?
 How much time do they have?
 What kind of support can they expect?
 And so on and so forth.

 It is natural for them to be jittery before and during change initiatives.
 Your job is to reassure them that even if they go slow or aren’t really quick to adapt to the change, they still have your support.

-Change management initiatives generally result in a Continuous communication is another key factor.
+Change management initiatives generally result in Continuous communication is another key factor.
 Neither change managers nor employees can completely prevent that although there are methods that can shorten the length of the low productivity period.